gravitational/gravity/assets/robotest/README.md

 ### Using Alternative Configurations

 By default, all targets use the `pr` configuration found in the `config/` directory.
-A `noop` configuration this does not rely on any upgrade images is provided to quickly test robotest build & execution.
+A `noop` configuration that does not rely on any upgrade images is provided to quickly test robotest build & execution.
 To use alternative configs:

 ```